 Myoclonus is a brief and rapid twitching of a muscle or group of muscles.
 The twitching happens quickly.
 It can’t be stopped or controlled.

-There are different types of myoclonus.
+There are many types of myoclonus.
 Some are normal, like the hiccups or moving while falling asleep.
 Other types are not normal.
 They are classified based on the:

 An unusual electrical discharge in the nervous system causes the movements.
 The electrical discharge may start in the:

 The signal travels along the nerves to the muscle.
 The nerve incites a muscle or group of muscles to contract.

 What triggers the discharge depends on the cause.
-Myoclonus is often a symptom of a nervous system or metabolic condition.
-Possible causes include:
+Myoclonus is often a symptom of a nervous system or metabolic problem.
+Possible causes are:

 You have an increased risk if you have family members who have had myoclonus.

 You may also be at increased risk if you have:

 Symptoms can vary from person to person.
 Movements are often described as jerking, twitching, or spasm that:

 Mild forms may be a twitch followed by release.
 Hiccups are one example of mild myoclonus.
 Moderate forms may cause shock-like spasm in muscle groups.
 Severe forms can then make it hard to eat, speak, or walk.